-Both CAP and Arts One allow for an additional 12 credits of electives (a full course load for a year in the Faculty of Arts is 30 credits).
+Both Arts One and CAP allow for an additional 12 credits of electives (a full course load for a year in the Faculty of Arts is 30 credits).

 The registration method is the same for all UBC courses.
-On your given registration date, you will select and add your course choices in your Student Service Centre (SSC).
+On your registration date you select your course on the Student Service Centre (SSC).

 Please see the table below for a comparison of Arts One, CAP, and custom timetable options.

 |Humanities and Social Sciences||Humanities and Social Sciences||Humanities and/or Social Sciences|